Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions with TMCs in the OPE

 \section{Nuclear structure functions with TMCs in the OPE}

 In this appendix, we build structure functions for massive, unpolarized nuclear targets following a modified prescription of Ref.~\cite{Georgi:1976ve,Georgi:1976vf}.
 The purpose of this is two fold.
-First is to establish that the TMC formulae used for free nucleons are applicable to nuclei.
-Second is to provide a explicit derivation of the TMC master formulae with details beyond what is generally available in the literature.
+First is to establish that the TMC formulae used for free nucleons are applicable to nuclei, which is a key conclusion of this work.
+Second is to provide a explicit derivation of the TMC master formulae, which are summarized in Eqs.~\eqref{eq:master} and \eqref{eq:app_summary}, with details beyond what is generally available in the literature.
 It is well-documented that constructing TMCs to structure functions is a tedious endeavor, with many intermediate steps omitted from the literature.
 Some notable exceptions exist~\cite{Georgi:1976ve,Georgi:1976vf,Kretzer:2003iu,Detmold:2005iz,Schienbein:2007gr,Steffens:2012jx}.
 For example: Refs.~\cite{Georgi:1976ve,Georgi:1976vf} give a largely complete treatment of $F_2$ but implicitly employ derivative, integral, and summation identities.
 Some of these intermediate steps are more completely documented in Refs.~\cite{Detmold:2005iz,Steffens:2012jx}, but other steps may not be fully justified under their assumptions~\cite{Collins:1984xc}.
 Similarly, while the structure functions $W_4$ and $W_5$ (or equivalently $F_4$ and $F_5$) are documented in Refs.~\cite{Kretzer:2003iu,Schienbein:2007gr}, neither works out the many permutations of contractions with the momentum factor $\Pi^{\mu_1\dots\mu_{2k}}$ from Eq.~\eqref{eq:pi}.
 Keeping track of these permutations requires care, as demonstrated for $F_1$ and $F_2$ in Ref.~\cite{Steffens:2012jx}.
 Notably, Ref.~\cite{Schienbein:2007gr} documents some differences and similarities between the above treatments.
-The treatment in this Appendix builds on the steps of Refs.~\cite{Georgi:1976ve,Georgi:1976vf,Collins:1984xc,Kretzer:2003iu,Detmold:2005iz,Muta:2010xua,Muta:1998vi,Steffens:2012jx}.
+The treatment in this Appendix builds on the different steps employed throughout Refs.~\cite{Georgi:1976ve,Georgi:1976vf,Collins:1984xc,Kretzer:2003iu,Detmold:2005iz,Muta:2010xua,Muta:1998vi,Steffens:2012jx}.